jokineno/Co2-study-in-R/ReaktorGithub_2.md

 -   Are there any interaction or correlation between these factors?
 -   How do the future looks like of temperature and gas emissions?
 -   What is the relationship of GDP and Total Emissions like?
--   What are is the sketch of Interface like?
+-   What are is the sketch of the Interface like?
 -   What the models do and don't take into account?
+-   How reliable are predictions?

 #### References

--   IPCC report showed that "Climate-related risks for natural and human systems are higher for global warming of 1.5Celcius than at present, but lower than at 2Celcius (high confidence)."
+-   IPCC report showed that "Climate-related risks for natural and human systems are higher for global warming of 1.5 Celcius than at present, but lower than at 2 Celcius (high confidence)."
 -   The global goal is to reduce emissions 45% before 2030 and carbon frootprint should be negative after 2050

 ###### Data sources used in the project: World Bank (R's API package), Berkeley Earth (Web) and NASA (Web).